KerstinLieu/assessment_dir/README.md

 and the aligned sequence was used to make a phylogenetic tree using Neighbour-Joining Model.

 **To run the code:**
-Open the DataScience2.ipynb file in JupyterLab.
+Open the DataScience2.ipynb file in the zip file directory assessment_dir in JupyterLab.

 Code to import the necessary libraries are as follows: from Bio import Phylo